 Thank you for visiting my page.

-I am very pleased to have received the Ostermeyer trophy from the RSGB this their centenary year for a published article in RadCom 2012.
+I am very pleased to have received the Ostermeyer trophy from the RSGB in their centenary year for a published article in RadCom 2012.
 This coincides with my twenty fifth year of writing.
-That article was published during two issues last year for a VSWR meter I designed.
+That article was published during two issues of a VSWR meter I designed.
 One of the VSWR meters is in constant use each time I go on HF.
-I'll keep writing as long as the subject matter keeps coming and I can use the old grey matter.

 There are two HF antennas and one 2m/70cms vertical working with the current station which comprises of:

-Control box with SG-239 auto ATU.
-Power to the auto ATU and the relay is provided down the coaxial feeder with the bias tee shown.
+One of the two SG-239 auto ATUs.
+Power to the auto ATU and the 5-way switch is provided down the coaxial feeder with the bias tee shown.

-VSWR meters: Revex W570, and three home brew HF digital VSWR meters.
+VSWR meters: Revex W570, and two home brew HF digital VSWR meters.

 My website: www.skunkworx.co.uk